-Australian wine writer James Halliday recently referred to the wines of Turners Crossing as having “uncommon distinction”.
-Since Turners Crossing’s first vintage, James Halliday has consistently rated the wines between 91 and 96 points, and he has distinguished it as a 5 Star Winery since 2007.
+Since Turners Crossing’s first vintage, Australian wine writer James Halliday has consistently rated our wines between 91 and 96 points and has distinguished it as a 5 Star wine producer since 2007.